ConduitIO/conduit/docs/design-documents/20240430-schema-support.md

 }
 ```

+Records reference schemas using a new metadata field, `opencdc.schemaID`.

 The Connector SDK will provide Go types and functions to work with schemas, i.e.
 a connector developer won't work with Protobuf directly.

 #### Schema service interface

 This section discusses the schema service's interface.
+Below we discuss options
+for the communication between Conduit and the connectors.

 ##### Option 1: Stream of commands and responses